zinzcriz/Battery-overcharging-alarm/README.md

 # Battery-overcharging-alarm
-a python program to alarm when your battery is completely charged
+a python program to alarm you when your battery is completely charged